| Safe Haskell | Safe-Inferred |

 data Tree a = Empty | Leaf a | Tree a :* Tree a deriving (Generic) makeLogicType ''Tree deriving instance Generic (LogicTree a)

-makeLogicalInstance ''Tree ''LogicTree
+makeLogicalInstance ''Tree ''LogicTree yields

 instance Logical a => Logical (Tree a) where type Logic (Tree a) = LogicTree a unify = genericUnify walk = genericWalk occursCheck = genericOccursCheck inject = genericInject extract = genericExtract